bokjook/test-scripts/README.md

-Author:     Just a coule of Python test cases contributed to the automation test engine.
+Author:     Just a couple of Python test cases contributed to the automation test engine.